fonamental/academic-kickstart/content/authors/keeling/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a PhD student in Patrick Keeling's lab.
-I'm studying the evolution of parasitism in apicomplexans using single-cell transcriptomics.
+bio: Patrick Keeling is a Canadian evolutionary microbiologist and Professor in Botany at the University of British Columbia.
+He grew up in rural Ontario, and completed a Bachelors at the University of Western Ontario in Genetics and a PhD in Biochemistry at Dalhousie, followed by postdoctoral research at the University of Melbourne and Indiana University.
+He began his current position as a professor at UBC in Vancouver in 1999.

 # interests:
 # - Artificial Intelligence